Bingo0606/Attr-Mamba/README.md

 Attr-Mamba is designed for Medical Referring Image Segmentation (Medical RIS), where the model segments a lesion or target region according to a clinical-style natural language description.
 The framework separates anatomical/spatial cues for localization from morphology-related cues for boundary refinement through a progressive state-space decoder.

-## News
+## Highlights

-- Public release preparation for TMI submission.
+- Progressive medical referring image segmentation with anatomy-guided localization and morphology-aware boundary refinement.
-- Public clinical-style referring descriptions for Ref-LITS and Ref-LIDC are provided in `datasets/`.
+- Clinical-style referring descriptions for Ref-LITS and Ref-LIDC in `datasets/`.
-- Model weights and original image/mask datasets are **not** included.
+- Transparent evaluation with a fixed threshold and no connected-component post-processing.

 ## Requirements

+Python 3.10 is recommended.
+Building the selective-scan extension requires a CUDA toolkit compatible with the installed PyTorch version.

 ```bash
 conda create -n attr-mamba python=3.10